|Home > Divorce Q&A's: (sect-Other issues in divorce proceedings) > Post-High School educational expenses|

 Q:We reserved the issue of college expenses in our divorce judgment.
 When would have to bring a petition if my ex-husband does not agree to contribute to his fair portion of college expenses?

 A:If the obligation to contribute toward post-high school educational expenses was merely reserved, you must file a petition seeking these expenses in order to get relief.
-Based upon a critical 2010 Illinois Supreme Court Petersen decision, 403 Ill.App.3d 839 (1st Dist., 2010) one generally cannot obtain post-high school educational expenses for the time period before you file a petition -- when there was a mere general reservation of such expenses.
-But keep in mind that there are exceptions to this generally rule and it is critical to consult with a lawyer on this topic and act promptly.
-More recently, in 2011 IRMO Chee case the Illinois appellate court did not set a bright line rule and stated in alternatively, "The circumstances were similar to those in In re Marriage of Bennett, 306 Ill.
-App.
-3d 246, 713 N.E.2d 1268 (1999), in that most of the children’s educational expenses slightly predated the petition for dissolution and could have been properly considered during the pendancy of the suit contemporaneously with other ancillary issues such as the division of marital property."
-Because of the impact of Petersen and the case law coming after it, the safest course is to petition for apportionment of the expenses before the expenses are incurred if there is any significant possibility of a dispute.
+Based upon a critical 2011 Illinois Supreme Court Petersen decision, 2011 IL 110984,one generally cannot obtain post-high school educational expenses for the time period before you file a petition -- when there was a mere general reservation of such expenses.
+But keep in mind that there are exceptions to this rule and it is critical to consult with a lawyer and act promptly.
+Because of Petersen impact and the case law coming after it, the safest course is to petition for apportionment of the expenses before the expenses are incurred if there is any significant possibility of a dispute.

 Q:What about parents who were never married?
 What is the law regarding college education that applies to paternity proceedings?